Authors

 "Winner Effect" and "Loser Effect" in Martial Arts

-Researchers in the field of animal behaviour noticed an interesting phenomenon when regarding territorial fighting fish: these fish, the males to be precise, fight each other following a breach of territory.
+Researchers in the field of animal behavior noticed an interesting phenomenon when regarding territorial fighting fish: these fish, the males to be precise, fight each other following a breach of territory.
 Researchers saw that a fish that has won several times in a row has a better chance of getting into an additional fight, as well as having a better chance of winning this fight.
 Conversely, and with even greater statistical significance, a fish that has lost several fights has a smaller chance of going into another fight and a greater chance of losing it or retreating in the middle (see reference no. 1).
 These phenomena have received the terminology "winner effect" and "loser effect" respectively.

 The biological reasoning behind this phenomenon is clear: a fighting fish risks injury and wastes energy in each fight, as well as elevating his risk of being preyed upon.
 Consecutive losses place the fish in a certain hierarchy.
 Previous losses affect his behaviour and he avoids confrontation when possible.
 Furthermore, if presented into a fighting situation, he would prefer to finish it quickly.
 Quite often this fish will lose the fight.
 This is the loser effect.